 Classics offers three major (and minor) options: Greek, Latin, and Greek and Roman Culture.
-Some of our students have gone from Knox to graduate school in Classics to pursue careers in teaching, but many Classics students - indeed the majority - study the classics primarily for two reasons.
+Some of our students have gone from Knox to graduate school in Classics to pursue careers as professors Classics; but many Classics students - indeed the majority - study the classics primarily for two reasons.
 Greece and Rome mark the beginning of Western culture and so prove an especially valuable background for students of literature, history, philosophy, and art history as well as creative work in writing, studio art, and theatre.
-More broadly, however, the Classics have a time-honored place in a liberal arts education because study of the ancient languages and cultures has proven valuable as a way of thinking.
+More broadly, however, the Classics occupy a time-honored place in a liberal arts education because study of the ancient languages and cultures has proven valuable as a way of thinking.
 Study of the ancient languages develops strong analytic skills and an eye for detail, and many of the issues that remain central to us in the 21st century - political, legal, social, artistic, and others - were first articulated and deeply considered by the ancient Greeks and Romans.
-Indeed the American Founders looked to the ancient authors as they laid out their plans for the new Republic.
+Indeed, the American Founders looked to the ancient authors as they laid out their plans for the new Republic.

 In addition to the classicists in the department, members of other departments contribute courses to the program.
 This diversity in faculty, as well as the wide range of disciplines embraced under the umbrella of classical studies, lends the program a special interdisciplinary character and serve to build bridges between classics and other areas of the curriculum.

 Courses in classics include Greek and Latin language courses as well as courses that require no knowledge of the ancient languages.
 The language courses develop a reading comprehension that opens the way to a more subtle understanding of the ancient texts.
-The Classics courses that require no knowledge of Latin or Greek (listed as CLAS) are intended to develop skills of reading, seeing, and interpreting the texts and material remains of the ancient cultures.
+The Classics courses that require no knowledge of Latin or Greek (listed as CLAS) are intended to develop skills of reading, seeing, and interpreting the texts and material remains of ancient cultures.